 Completely in the canal hearing aid (CIC hearing aid): As the name suggests, this hearing aid is completely in the canal.
 Only the small portion of it(tiny removal handle) shows outside the ear canal.

-Contralateral Routing Of Signals hearing aids (CROS hearing aid): CROS hearing aid is useful when you have a poorer hearing in one ear.
+Contralateral Routing Of Signals hearing aids (CROS hearing aid): CROS hearing aid is useful when you have a hearing loss in one ear.
 It includes a microphone which is worn on the poorer hearing ear.
-It picks sound from an environment and feeds it to the hearing aid worn on the better hearing ear.

 Bone conduction hearing aid: In this machine, the user wears a vibrating device on the bone behind the ear and sound is transferred to the ear through this device.

 Today basic hearing aids are far more beneficial and popular than previous best hearing aids.